ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## reliable-inorder-stream

-This profile provides TCP-like transport service.
+This profile provides reliable, in-order transport service with congestion control.
 It should consist of the following properties:

  | Property                 | Value     |
  |:-------------------------|:----------|